SirWumpus/post4/doc/float.md

 Building
 ---------

 Post4 is written in ISO C11 using only one extension, `Labels As Values`, which is supported by `gcc` and `clang` compilers.
-The bulk of the floating point support is provided by ISO C11 `libm`, which needs to be enabled to use.
+The bulk of the floating point support is provided by ISO C11 `libm`, which is enabled by default.
+It can be disabled.

-        $ ./configure --help
-        $ ./configure --enable-math
+        $ ./configure --disable-math
-        $ make
-        $ sudo make install
-        $ post4

 ### Floating Point Words